 If you love the idea of grabbing a hot cup of coffee and a pastry after a surfing session, this place is the way to go.
-If you’re wondering where to find them, each site’s address is on their website.
+From matchas to espressos and pour overs, the have coffee to satisfy ever kind of sipper.

-#7 Angie’s Subs
+#8 Angie’s Subs

-#8 The French Pantry
+#10 The French Pantry

-#10 Maple Street Biscuit Company
+#11 Maple Street Biscuit Company

 You stumble upon the Maple Street Biscuit Company, and before you know it, you’re devouring a flaky biscuit, fried chicken breast, pecan wood smoked bacon, cheddar cheese and house-made sausage gravy.

 #12 The Fox

-The Fox has long been a breakfast favorite among locals.
+The Fox has long been a breakfast favorite among Jacksonville locals.
 The walls of this small diner are adorned with pop culture memorabilia, including signed photos of celebrities like Larry David and even miniature dolls of Urkel and Mr. T. as for the food, customers favor the pancakes, sandwiches, biscuits and gravy.

-Jacksonville’s Best Barbeque Spots
+Jacksonville’s Best Barbecue Spots

 Sometimes, all you want is some smoky, tender meat with some delicious sides.
-Thankfully, Jacksonville has some of the best barbecue places in Florida, so let’s explore some of them now.
+Thankfully, Jacksonville has some of the best barbecue places in Florida, so let’s explore some of them now!

 #13 The Bearded Pig

-You can find this barbeque joint on the Southbank of the St. Johns River in San Marco, or you can check out their menu here.
+You can find this barbecue joint on the Southbank of the St. Johns River in the San Marco neighborhood, or you can check out their menu here.

 #14 Monroe’s Smokehouse Barbeque & Catering